sj-ucsd/SBIR_Patent_analysis/README.md

 3. Finally a binary classifier using RandomForrest is created.
 This is implemented in <b>tech_term_classifier.ipynb</b> from the <b>model</b> folder.
 4. The trained model <b>trained_tech_classifier_model.joblib.zip</b>is stored as a zip file in <b>model</b> folder and can be used in subsequent stages.

+## Extraction of technical terms
+Once necessary preparation is done, we are ready to do entity extraction.
+Entity extraction is done on patent dataset which is in xml format and SBIR dataset which is in csv format.
+For patents xml file, there is additional preprocessing done.
+The steps involved in technical terms is same for both datasets and as follows:
+1. Lemmatize the abstract field of each dataset.
+Additionally lemmatize the claims field in patent dataset - Spacy is used
+2. Extrac entities from the lemmatized text for each column - Scispacy is used
+3. Run the extracted entities in 2 through the binary RandomForrest classifier that was previously trained for identifying technical terms
+4. Save the filtered results in a csv file: <b>patents_entities.csv</b> and <b>sbir_entities.csv</b>